correctomatic/correction-runner/README.md

 - **finished_corrections**:
   - `work_id`: optional, caller's id of the exercise
-  - `error`: false means that the correction has been completed.
+  - `error`: false means that the correction has finished with an error (the container failed or returned an error in the correction)
   - `correction_data`: correction or error in case the error field is true
   - `callback`: URL to call with the results